christopher-hakkaart/nextflow/docs/workflow.md

 ```
 :::

-A script can declare parameters using the `params` block:
+Typed parameters are parameters with explicit type annotations that ensure type safety and provide validation at runtime.
+You can declare typed parameters using the `params` block:

 ```nextflow
 params {